bachng2017/RENAT/README.md

 export PYTHONPATH
 ```

+``Notes:``
+The concept of ``Tester module`` is that the configuration should be created using Tester GUI (like Ixia Network or Ixia Load).
+RENAT framework supports controling the test items, stop/run the tests etc. but does not support traffic genrating itself

 ### Web server (optional)
 It is more convinence to access the test result from a web browser.
 Configure your favorite web server to display to access the test project and test item folder.